cloudfoundry/bosh-cli/docs/cli_workflow.md

 The CPI will store the registry URL in the infrastructure's metadata service.
 The agent on the Micro BOSH VM will fetch registry settings from the provided URL.

+## 5. Deleting existing VM

+In case the VM was previosly deployed, the CLI tries to connect to the agent on the existing VM.
+If the agent is responsive, the CLI stops services that are running on that VM and unmounts all disks that are attached to the VM.
+Eventually, the CLI deletes the existing VM and removes VM CID from `deployment.json`.

-## 5. Creating VM
+## 6. Creating new VM

-Once the registry is started, the deployer sends the `create_vm` command to the CPI with the properties parsed from the manifest.
-Additionally, the vm CID is persisted in `deployment.json` in the same folder as the deployment manifest.
+Next, the CLI sends the `create_vm` command to the CPI with the properties parsed from the manifest.
+Additionally, the VM CID is persisted in `deployment.json` in the same folder as the deployment manifest.

-## 6. Starting SSH Tunnel
+## 7. Starting SSH Tunnel

 The CLI creates a reverse SSH tunnel to Micro BOSH VM using the properties provided in the manifest.
 This allows the agent on the Micro BOSH VM to access the registry, which is running on the machine where `bosh-micro deploy` was run.

-## 7. Waiting for Agent
+## 8. Waiting for Agent

 Once the SSH tunnel is up the CLI uses provided mbus URL to issue ping messages to the agent on the Micro BOSH VM.
 Once the agent is ready it will respond to the ping.

-## 8. Sending stop message
+## 9. Sending stop message

 Once agent is listening on Mbus endpoint micro CLI sends stop message to the agent.
 The agent is using `monit` to manage job states on VM.
 The stop is a preparation for the subsequent job update.

-## 9. Sending micro BOSH apply spec
+## 10. Sending micro BOSH apply spec

 Next micro CLI sends apply message with the list of packages and jobs that should be installed on VM.
 The agent serves a blobstore at `<Mbus URL>/blobs` endpoint.
 The package and job list is parsed from `apply_spec.yml` which is included in the stemcell.

 For each of the template specified in micro BOSH job micro CLI downloads corresponding job template from the blobstore, renders the template with the properties specified for micro BOSH job in deployment manifest.
 Once all the templates are rendered micro CLI uploads the archive of all the rendered templates to the blobstore and generates an apply message.
 Apply message contains the list of all packages, spec of templates archive with uploaded blob ID, networks spec parsed from deployment manifest and configuration hash which is a digest of all rendered job template files.

-## 10. Sending start message
+## 11. Sending start message

 Once `apply` task is finished micro CLI sends `start` message to the agent which starts installed jobs.

-## 11. Creating disk
+## 12. Creating disk

 ClI will create and attach a disk to Micro BOSH VM if it is requested in manifest.
 There are two ways to request the disk: